Kabhi Alvida Naa Kehna: Plot

 Dev Saran, a professional soccer player in New York City, lives with his wife Rhea, son Arjun, and widowed mother, Kamaljit ("Kamal").
-Maya, a schoolteacher and orphan, is preparing to marry her closest friend, Rishi Talwar, who was raised by his wealthy and flamboyant father, Samarjit ("Sam").
+Maya, a schoolteacher and orphan, is preparing to marry her closest friend, Rishi Talwar, who was raised by his wealthy and flamboyant father who is also a widower, Samarjit ("Sam").
 On the day of her wedding, Maya meets Dev by chance.
 Though strangers, they form an immediate emotional connection.
 As he leaves, Dev is hit by a car, which ends his athletic career.

-Four years later, Dev is embittered by his lost career and insecure about Rhea’s growing success as a fashion magazine editor.
+Four years later, Dev is embittered by his lost career and insecure about Rhea's growing success as a fashion magazine editor.
 He works as a junior soccer coach but struggles to bond with Arjun, who would rather play the violin.
-Maya feels emotionally disconnected from Rishi, viewing him as a child, and struggles with her infertility.
+Maya feels emotionally disconnected from Rishi and struggles with her infertility.
 After Sam and Kamal befriend each other, Dev and Maya reconnect and develop a friendship based on shared marital frustrations.
 As Rhea and Rishi begin working together, Dev and Maya grow closer and (hilariously) attempt to repair their marriages, but without success.
 Their relationship intensifies.

 After the couple's anniversary dinners, things come to a head.
 Rhea reveals she was offered a promotion in London and Dev, assuming she accepted it, accuses her of being self-centered and showing off.
 Hurt, Rhea reveals she turned it down for the sake of their family and confronts Dev over his resentment and detachment.
-Meanwhile, Rishi expresses frustration with Maya’s emotional distance and her inability to have children.
+Meanwhile, Rishi expresses frustration with Maya's emotional distance and her inability to have children.